shabanamussa/SQL-Projects/Uncovering the World's Oldest Businesses/README.md

 ## Expected Outcomes:

-Gain insights into the characteristics of businesses that have thrived for centuries.
-Identify potential factors contributing to long-term business success, such as industry type, geographic location, and adaptability to changing market conditions.
-Provide valuable information for businesses seeking to achieve longevity and sustainable growth.
+This project aims to analyze data on the oldest companies worldwide to understand the factors that contribute to long-term business success.
+By examining the characteristics of businesses that have thrived for centuries, we can gain valuable insights into key determinants of longevity and sustainability.

 ## Tools: